Amrabad Tiger Reserve plagued with staff and funds crunch

-Despite being the sixth-largest in terms of total area among Tiger Reserves in India, Amrabad Tiger Reserve is plagued with issues like staff and funds crunch, which is affecting the forest cover protection and monitoring activities at field level
+ATR had to create nearly 1400 km forest lines, including view lines but hardly 200 km of forest lines have been created till date due to paucity of funds.

-Hyderabad: Amrabad is the second-largest Tiger Reserve in terms of core area and the sixth-largest in terms of total area among 51 Tiger Reserves in India.
-Yet, Amrabad Tiger Reserve (ATR) is plagued with issues like staff and funds crunch, which is affecting the forest cover protection and monitoring activities at field level.
+Hyderabad: Amrabad is the second largest Tiger Reserve in terms of core area and the sixth largest in terms of total area among 51 Tiger Reserves in India.
+Yet, Amrabad Tiger Reserve (ATR) is plagued with issues like staff shortage and a fund crunch, which is affecting protection of forest cover and monitoring activities at the field level.

 Generally, before the onset of summer under fire control mechanism, ATR personnel create forest lines, which help in controlling the spread of forest fires.
-ATR had to create nearly 1400 kms forest lines, including view lines but hardly 200 kms of forest lines have been created till date due to paucity of funds.
+ATR had to create nearly 1400 km forest lines, including view lines but hardly 200 km of forest lines have been created till date due to paucity of funds.

 More base camps have to be set up in addition to the existing 23 camps in ATR.
-For a tiger reserve, which is spread over 2,600 square kms, it needs to have at least 70 to 80 base camps.
-Bandipur reserve, which is spread over 1200 square kms has about 60 base camps.
+For a tiger reserve, which is spread over 2,600 square km, it needs to have at least 70 to 80 base camps.
+Bandipur reserve, which is spread over 1200 square km has about 60 base camps.

 Similarly, fire teams and base camp watchers have been deployed but they are insufficient.
 Apart from the geographical challenges, with limited staff, vehicles and equipment, the field level teams are finding it difficult to control forest fires.

 Not to mention about the limited equipment like blowers, fire safety gloves, beaters and others at the disposal for the staff.
-Likewise, more fire watch towers have to be constructed and wireless equipment is also needed, said an official, adding “It is definitely challenging but we try to continue the operations with the available funds,”
+Likewise, more fire watch towers have to be constructed and wireless equipment is also needed, said an official, adding that it was definitely challenging but that they would try to continue the operations with the available funds.

-Interestingly, about Rs.10 lakh funds are released for firefighting measures to each division.
+Interestingly, about Rs.10 lakh was released for firefighting measures to each division.
 However, these funds are also issued to divisions, which are not prone to any forest fires.

 Under the Management Effectiveness Evaluation (MEE) of Tiger Reserves in the country, ATR was ranked in the Very Good category (2022) from being ranked in the Good category (2018).